 I’m a writer because I love to ask questions.
 And I’ve found that some answers can only be uncovered in stories.
 How would you live if you were a doctor and your infant child died because you missed the symptoms?
 What does searching for meteorites in Antarctica entail?
-Under what circumstances might an artist compromise her body in exchange for all her artistic dreams?
-I’ve explored these questions, and more—see “Permeable,” “Journal from the Field,” and “Form Ever Follows Function“—in my writing.
+Under what circumstances might an artist compromise her body in exchange for her artistic dreams?
+I’ve explored these questions, and more, in my writing: see “Permeable,” “Journal from the Field,” and “Form Ever Follows Function.”

 I want to help you connect with great stories.
 Read more of my writing here.
 Or join my community of readers, Must Read Fiction, where I offer recommendations for fabulous reads, share interviews with authors, and free giveaways.